naraengk/MatchMind26/README.md

 ![Welcome dashboard](assets/screenshots/welcome-dashboard.jpg)

-**Group-stage match report** — pick a fixture and see the prediction, both teams, and the reasoning behind it.
+**Group-stage match report**, pick a fixture and see the prediction, both teams, and the reasoning behind it.

 ![Group-stage match report](assets/screenshots/group-match-report.jpg)

-**Knockout projection** — the full tournament simulated 10,000 times, with each team's odds.
+**Knockout projection**, the full tournament simulated 10,000 times, with each team's odds.

 ![Monte Carlo tournament simulation](assets/screenshots/tournament-simulation.jpg)

 ## What it does

 - Pick any of the 72 scheduled group-stage matches and get a win/draw/loss prediction with a projected score.
-- See why the model picked a result — Elo strength, recent form, squad attack and defense, experience, club strength, and home advantage, each with how much it counts.
+- See why the model picked a result, Elo strength, recent form, squad attack and defense, experience, club strength, and home advantage, each with how much it counts.
 - Browse the full squad and player ratings for every team.
 - Project the whole knockout bracket: group standings, the 32 qualifiers, scorelines, and a champion.
 - Run the tournament 10,000 times (Monte Carlo) to get each team's odds of reaching every round and winning it all.